 - Clear or white odourless vaginal discharge.
 If you have discharge that smells, we have a test that can help you identify the cause.

-When you become pregnant, or think you might be, schedule an appointment with your doctor to get prenatal care early.
+When you become pregnant, or think you might be pregnant, schedule an appointment with your doctor to get prenatal care early.
+Take a pregnancy test before your visit if you want to confirm for yourself that you are expecting a baby.

 Length of Pregnancy